 When the babies turned 10 years old, those who had received Kangaroo Care maternal contact as babies were healthier across the board showing:

 - More regular sleep patterns

 - Better overall cognitive control

 Both studies remind us the long-term consequences of parental contact and touch.
-The improved level of stimulation provided by skin contact seems to positively influence the development of the brain and to deepen the bond between a parent and his or her child.
+The improved level of stimulation provided by skin contact seems to positively influence the development of the brain and to deepen the bond between a parent and his child.